Rugby union positions: Utility players

 Players who have the ability to play a number of positions in a team are called utility players.
 Utility players can be seen as "Jack of all trades" and they generally occupy the reserve position in a team.
 For this reason, many try to avoid being labelled as utilities.
 Players in the forward positions are generally more specialised than those that play in the backs.
-However, flankers can usually play number eight, like Grégory Alldritt, David Pocock, Caelan Doris and Kieran Read.
-Many players may also be capable of playing lock as well as a back-row position, with several modern examples being Sébastien Chabal, Maro Itoje, Tadhg Beirne, Ryan Baird, Courtney Lawes, Steven Luatua, and Cameron Woki, all with international caps in both rows of the scrum.
+However, flankers can usually play number eight, and many players can play lock as well as a back-row position.
 The front row positions are usually very specialised, although some props can play both sides or even hooker.
-South African captain and IRB Hall of Fame member John Smit has played test matches in every front row position.
-Another IRB Hall member to have played multiple forward positions is 2013 inductee John Thornett, an Australian utility forward who played at flanker, number 8, lock and prop for the Wallabies from 1955 to 1967.
+South Africa captain and IRB Hall of Fame member John Smit has played test matches in every front row position.
+Another IRB Hall of Fame member to have played multiple forward positions is John Thornett, an Australian utility forward who played at flanker, number 8, lock and prop for the Wallabies from 1955 to 1967.

 Utility backs tend to cover a greater number of positions, with players commonly switching between scrum-half and fly-half, fly-half and centre, or wing and full-back.
 Another famous utility player was Austin Healey, who started and played test matches for England and club matches for Leicester Tigers at fly half, scrum-half, full-back and winger.
 Among members of the International Rugby or IRB Halls of Fame, Mike Gibson has 28 caps at fly-half, 48 at centre and 4 on the wing, and Tim Horan played 62 tests at centre, 2 on the wing and 9 at full-back.
 Danie Craven mostly played at half-back, but has also started a test in the forwards at number 8.
 Matt Giteau has also shown great versatility throughout his career, playing 6 tests at scrum-half, 46 at fly-half, 50 at centre and one on the wing.
 2013 IRB Hall inductee Waisale Serevi, although most famous as a sevens player and primarily a fly-half in 15s, also started tests as a scrum-half, full-back and wing, and came off the bench once as a centre and once as an emergency lock.

-Although very rare, there have been occasions in the professional game where a player has transitioned from playing a position in the forwards to one in the backs, or vice-versa.
-One example was Scotland’s Richie Vernon, who began his career as a flanker/number 8 before transitioning successfully into an outside centre.
-He achieved the notable feat of representing Scotland at Test level in both roles, before retiring in 2019.
+An example of a player changing from playing a position in the forwards to one in the backs was Richie Vernon, who began his career as a flanker or number 8 before transitioning successfully into an outside centre.
+He represented Scotland at Test level in both roles, before retiring in 2019.